-The Saint Constantine School has a rolling admissions policy, which means we accept students throughout the year as they apply.
-The first key step is filling out the Online Application.
+The Saint Constantine School opens a limited number of seats each year, with a new student admissions season that begins at the start of November and closes at the end of April.
+All new families begin with an inquiry, and then must complete the Online Application.
 After that, our office will contact your family and set up a visit to the school and a family interview with our Head or Associate Head of School.

 Registration Inquiry To get more information, complete an inquiry form.
+Parent Visit Schedule an information session and campus tour.
+Optional: register students grades 4-12 for Student Shadow Day.
+Application Complete the Application online and pay a \$50 processing fee.
+Applications open on the first Monday in November.

+Family Interview Each family will receive an interview appointment via email.
+Parents/guardians and students to be enrolled should be present.

-As soon as possible Application Complete the Application online and pay \$50 processing fee Applications open on the first Monday in November (November 2021 for the 2022-23 enrollment year) Parent Visit Select your visit day here or by calling our office, 832.975.7075 Call 832.975.7075 or click this link to schedule a visit day Family Interview and Student Visit After the parent visit, the Admissions Office will reach out to schedule your family interview.
-Call 832.975.7075 or email admissions@saintconstantine. org Transcript Request All students entering grades 10-12 are required to submit current school transcripts.
-The form authorizing your school to release transcripts to TSCS is located in the Online Application July 1st
+All new students entering grades 10-12 are required to submit current school transcripts.
+The form authorizing your school to release transcripts to TSCS is located in the Online Application.